The Pathways Process - moving from Key Stage 3 to Key Stage 4

 We can help you with this.
 We have a wealth of information about your child.
 The Student Progress Leader for Year 9 meets with a number of other teachers to consider every child in the year group.
-We also speak to your child to ask him/her what sort of subjects he/she would like to do, and what his/her career aspirations may be.
+We also speak to your child to ask to ask him/her what sort of subjects he/she would like to do from September, and what his/her career aspirations may be.
 Using this information we will help guide your child towards what, in our professional judgment, would be the most appropriate combination of courses for your child to study at Key Stage 4.

 Below you will find details of both the compulsory examined subjects your child must take and a range of subjects for your child to choose from.
-Your child will study FOUR of these subjects - one subject from Entitlement 1 (Option Block A) and two subjects from Entitlement 2 (Option Block B).
-We also ask you to nominate reserve choices in case it isn’t possible to give your child their first choices.
+Your child will study THREE of these subjects.
+The Pathways Form shows the choice that students need to make - one BLUE subject and two GREEN subjects.
+We also ask you to nominate reserve choices in case we are unable to place students in their first choices.

 The core consists of compulsory subjects that all students must follow.
 There is no choice.